davmirand/tuning_mod/README.md

 # Relates to the ongoing XDP/eBPF project at FIU
 This repo s comprised of basically two parts:

-- part 1 is an initial portio
+-	part 1 deals with creating an assessment package that a DTN operator can use to run and it will make recommendations based on he current settings

 * test_dtn.c refers to a test module used to create user_dtn.c
 * user_dtn.c is the actual module that will eventually run as the Tuning Module